hoijui/JavaOSC/README.markdown

 	mvn release:clean

 ### Prepare the release
-* asks for the version to use
+* asks for the release and new snapshot versions to use (for all modules)
 * packages
 * signs with GPG
 * commits